streaver/vue-preferences/README.md

 Here you'll see how to create a single preference at a time.

-Basically, you'd do something like:
+Basically, you would do something like:

 ```js
   computed: {